Video Annotation¶

 Using Scale Bar¶

-from neurospatial.transforms import VideoCalibration, calibrate_from_scale_bar
+from neurospatial.ops import VideoCalibration, calibrate_from_scale_bar

 # Two points on a known length in the video